jmmcbrayer/jmmcbrayer.github.io/Databases/Enhanced/ReadMe.md

 ## Note on SQLScripts.sql
 This file was developed to demonstrate all of the tasks that were performed in the original project, but in SQL script format.
-It is not use for the enhancment, but strictly for demonstration purposes.
+It is not use for the enhancement, but strictly for demonstration purposes.

 ## SQL Script Usage
 First you must have a running SQL database environment to utilize these scripts.